Shyeem/Verilog-Codes-Combinational-Circuits-/README.md

 # Verilog-Codes-Combinational-Circuits [testbench included]

 This project contains all of the VHDL codes for sequential circuits that I have practiced.
-The outputs of the codes are as follows and the codes are provided in the respective repositories.
+The outputs of the codes are as follows and the codes alon with their testbench are provided in the respective repositories.